Toastunn/Toastunn/README.md

 THe name's Toastuun, or Toaster if you prefer.

-I mainly will put some minecraft related stuff here for now, maybe some modpacks or KubeJS scripts.
+I'll just put whatever here ngl

 Feel free to look around :)